Updated: January 30, 2023

-This act requires financial institutions to collaborate with the U.S. government in money laundering and fraud cases.
+This act requires financial institutions to collaborate with the U.S. government to detect and prevent money laundering and financial fraud.

 The BSA’s Role In Traditional Finance

 The BSA has several requirements which financial institutions must meet to operate legally in the United States.
-There are a few specific mandates on that list of musts.
+There are a few specific mandates on that list of musts to which we’ll draw your attention in this post.
 According to these requirements, financial institutions must:

 - Track and report suspicious activity

-- Develop effective AML policies (more on this later)
+- Develop and implement an effective AML Program (more on this one later)